Discover Why Cheese Makes Turkish Breakfasts So Great

 Typical Breakfast Cheeses

 In addition to the Van mountain cheese, there are over 190 varieties of Turkish cow, sheep and goat milk cheeses.
-The cheese varies by region, but you will almost always will find some version of (White Cheese) at breakfast tables throughout Turkey.
+The cheese varies by region, but you will almost always will find some version of Beyaz (White Cheese) at breakfast tables throughout Turkey.
 The milk is clotted with vegetable rennet.
 The curds are, cut, salted and pressed into blocks to be aged in brine for approximately six months.
 Try several different kinds in any Turkish cheese shop or an open local market.
 One of the most famous is Ezine, made in the Canakkale region in Aegean Turkey.

 Ezine Beyaz Peyner